How to Keep a UK’s GMC License to Practice

 When working abroad you do not want to burn your bridges, and need to

-to come back to the UK without having to "retrain".
+to come back to the UK without having to retrain in an expensive onesize fits all manner.
 Another

 reason to keep a UK license is that that foreign registration